datajerk/apple3rtr/README.txt

   + MESS 0.153 or later:  http://sdlmame.lngn.net.
 Place in your path or in this directory.

+    NOTE:  For 115K VSDRIVE support use the mess64 included with this distribution or MESS 0.154 (when released) or later.
+See TECH TIP
+           #4.

 For Windows:

   + MESS 0.153 or later:  http://www.mamedev.org/release.html  Place in your
     path or this directory.

     NOTE:  The latest SVN Windows binaries can be had from emucr.com.

+    NOTE:  For 115K VSDRIVE support get SVN 29421 or later from emucr.com.
+See TECH TIP #4.

   + From the apple3rtr directory type "copy mess.ini.windows mess.ini".